BlueprintKansas/ksvotes.org/README.md

 ### Demo uuid

-  We need `DEMO_UUID` set to a UUID, use this to generate one for your quickly:
+  We need `DEMO_UUID` set to a UUID, use this to generate one for you quickly:

   ```
   $(venv) make demo-uuid